 - 3/4 pound lamb merguez sausage

-- 1 bunch rainbow chard (and stems), thinly sliced
+- 1 bunch rainbow chard, leaves and stems thinly sliced

 - 1 ½ cups Matiz Valenciano Paella Rice